rik-brown/Branch-o-Scope/README.md

 The movement will incorporate a combination of rotation (related to age of cell) and perlin noise (for some variation between cells)

-The lifespan of each cell will be relative to it's generation number
+The lifespan of each cell will be relative to it's generation number <Lifespan is multiplied by a value (0.8) at each branch>

 The cell could use a concept of 'fertility' but will self-fertilize (binary- or multiple-fission)

-When the cell has split, it still exists (gets drawn) but velocity is zero
+When the cell has split, it still exists (gets drawn) but velocity is zero <Or maybe it is not preferable to continue drawing it>

 A new cell needs to inherit:
 Position (= current parent position)